HackThisSite/CTF-Writeups/2017/EasyCTF/Security Through Obscurity/README.md

     enc = enc%p
     print(enc)
 ```
 This converts every chunk to hex, removes any `0b` in the hex, converts it to binary, pads the left with 0's until its 16 bits longs, and then reverses the string.
+The for loop is multiplying enc by that
+index in vlist if binarized[i] is 1.
+If its 0, then do nothing to enc.
+Finally take enc modulo p.

 Wait!!!
-Only 16 bits?
+Only 16 bits in a chunk??
 That means theres only `2**16 = 65536` options, well within the brute force range!
  We can just do a reverse lookup on everything in the ciphertext!
-The for loop is converting is multiplying enc by that
-index in vlist if binarized[i] is 1.
-If its 0, then multiply it by 1.

 Brute forcing all 16 bits of options, and doing reverse lookups on Ciphertext, gives us the flag:
 ``` bash